flyinggrizzly/mobile-suits-in-the-black/content/fracts/example-gambits.md

 Your FRACT has +3 Damage slots, and the Flaw "Heavy".

-When you fill your Damage track, you can eject the Chobham Armor.
+When you fill your Damage track, you can shed the Chobham Armor.
 When you do, clear your Damage track, remove the 3 extra slots, and ignore the "Heavy" flaw.

 Instead of Chobham Armor, you may take a Heavy Weapons System.
 If you do, only add +2 Damage slots, but also add +2 Load.
-When you eject the HWS, in addition to clearing Damage, dropping the Damage slots, and ignoring the "Heavy" Flaw, you also lose access to the extra Load.
+When you shed the HWS, in addition to clearing Damage, dropping the Damage slots, and ignoring the "Heavy" Flaw, you also lose access to the extra Load.

----

 [^1]: Because I wear my heart on my sleeve and am a giant nerd.